Agenda

 Session Clinical Session 2

-Moderated By: Zhengyuan Pang, PhD
+Moderated By: Zhengyuan Pang, PhD, Scripps Research Institute

 9:10am - 9:25am Abraham P. Lee PhD, University of California, Irvine Microfluidic Precision Engineered Artificial Antigen Presenting Cells for Cancer Immunotherapy